 Edward F. Cross School of Engineering

 The Edward F. Cross School of Engineering offers a Bachelor of Science in Engineering degree with five possible concentrations (bioengineering, civil, computer, electrical, and mechanical), an interdisciplinary Bachelor of Science in bioengineering, and an emphasis in Global Humanitarian Engineering.
 Contact Academic Advisement if you have questions: (509) 527-2132.

-The faculty of the Edward F. Cross School of Engineering, in partnership with the institution, strives to provide students a high-quality, broad-based, and integrated engineering education that will enable them to achieve success within five years of graduation in one or both of the following:
+The faculty of the Edward F. Cross School of Engineering, in partnership with the institution, strives to provide students a high-quality, broad-based, and integrated engineering education that will empower them to achieve success in one or both of the following:

 We expect students to develop: